Deployment using Kubernetes

 Build or fetch your Docker image

-Pull the prebuilt image from Axiomatics’ ECR or build your own with custom drivers or Attribute Connectors
+Pull the prebuilt image from Axiomatics’ ECR or build your own with custom Attribute connectors and/or drivers.

 Prepare K8s (optional)